zsquareplusc/mpy-repl-tool/documentation/commandline.rst

 Execute the contents of a (small) file on the target, without saving it to the targets file system.

 The file contents is sent to the REPL.
+The execution time is limited (see ``--timeout`` option to change) unless ``--interactive`` is given, then the erminal is started immendiately.

 usage: there run [-h] [FILE]